lupyuen/lupyuen.github.io/src/nuttx.md

 -   [__NuttX Apps: incubator-nuttx-apps__](https://github.com/apache/incubator-nuttx-apps)

-Coding a microcontroller with __Linux-like (POSIX)__ functions might sound odd, but we'll discuss the benefits in a while.
+Coding a microcontroller with __Linux-like (POSIX)__ functions might sound odd, but we'll appreciate the benefits in a while.

 (And we might have an interesting way to support __Embedded Rust on NuttX!__)